K3 surfaces with action of the group $M_{20}$: Notations and preliminaries

 As we will see in Section \ref{projective_model}, the linear system $\vert L\vert$ is never hyperelliptic.
 As $L^2=4n$, the projective models of the K3 surfaces that we consider will be in $\mathbb{P}^{2n+1}$.

-The cases $n=1,2,10$ were already studied by C. Bonnafé et A. Sarti \cite{BS}, S. Brandhorst and K. Hashimoto \cite{BH} and S. Kond\=o \cite{Kondo}, when the surface $X$ admits the symplectic action of a maximal group $\Gamma$ containing $M_{20}$ properly.
+The cases $n=1,2,10$ were already studied by C. Bonnafé and A. Sarti \cite{BS}, S. Brandhorst and K. Hashimoto \cite{BH} and S. Kond\=o \cite{Kondo}, when the surface $X$ admits the symplectic action of a maximal group $\Gamma$ containing $M_{20}$ properly.
 We recall their results and notations, as well as explicit equations for the K3 surfaces, in the following proposition.
 Trascendental lattices of these three surfaces are recalled in Appendix \ref{tab:T_X}.
+We use the standard notation $E_{\tau}$ for the elliptic curve $\mathbb{C}/(\mathbb{Z}+\tau\mathbb{Z})$ with $\tau\in\mathbb C$.